tudelft3d/CityGML2OBJs/README.md

   * plain options: 0.61 seconds per building
   * plain + semantics: 1.24 seconds per building

 LOD0 and LOD1 have roughly the same performance as LOD2.
+Validation of polygons does not decrease the speed.

 Reports, research, and citations
 ---------------------